leontoddjohnson/etc/content/docs/coding/movements/_index.md

 #### bank

 - Select samples in the **bank** region.
-The selected pad will not light up until you hold the currently selected `bank` pad in the **bank selection** region.
+The currently selected pad will light up when you hold the currently selected `bank` pad in the **bank selection** region.
-- The dimmest pads indicate pads *with* samples (audio files) that have been loaded into the bank.
-Unlit pads are "empty".
+- There are 4+1 levels of brightness here:
+  1. (Only when you hold the current `bank` pad) The selected sample will be brightest.
+  2. When a sample is part of the current `track_pool_cue` (not yet loaded), it will be slightly less bright.
+  3. When it is loaded into the current `track_pool`, it will be slightly less bright.
+  4. When a sample is loaded into some other track, it will be slightly less bright.
+  5. Lastly, if there is an audio file loaded into that sample, it will be most dim.
+- If you hold the pad for a sample that is loaded into another track, that track pad will light up in the **track selection** region.
+In these cases, that sample is "used up", and can't be assigned elsewhere until it's relieved from the `track_pool` with **ALT** + `sample` **pad**.
 - You can dictate the row/column for audio files in a bank by using a `<row><col>*...` naming convention, where `*` is `" "`, `"-"` or `"_"`.
 For example, the file with the name *23_sound.wav* would be loaded into the second row and the third column.
   - Duplicate indices will be overwritten by the latest of the two.
   - If the indices are invalid, movements will load the samples in order, left-to-right, top-to-bottom.